BILL MOYERS: This week on Moyers & Company… Wendell Berry, poet and prophet.

 BILL MOYERS: Many years ago, you said, if you make a commitment and you stick to it to the end, there will be rewards.

-WENDELL BERRY: That comes under the heading of faith.
+WENDELL BERRY: Well that’s a, that’s...comes under the heading, faith.

 WENDELL BERRY: I still consider myself a person who takes the gospels very seriously.
 And I read in them and am sometimes shamed by them and sometimes utterly baffled by them.
 But there is a good bit of the gospel that I do get, I think.
 I believe I understand it accurately.
 And I’m sticking to that.
 And I’m hanging on for the parts that I don’t understand.
 And, you know willing to endure the shame of falling short as a price of admission.
 All that places a very heavy and exacting obligation on me as a writer.
 A lot of my writing I think has been, when it hasn’t been in defense of precious things, has been a giving of thanks for precious things.
 So that enforces the art.